Colin Petersen: 1969–70: Humpy Bong

 The first musician he worked with after leaving the Bee Gees was Jonathan Kelly.
 Petersen produced some of his early solo singles, and in 1970 the two decided to form a band together.
-It was called, Humpy Bong, a two-word variation of the name of the school that Petersen and the Gibb brothers attended in Australia.
+It was called Humpy Bong, a two-word variation of the name of the school that Petersen and the Gibb brothers attended in Australia.
 As they needed additional musicians, they placed an advertisement.
 Tim Staffell answered and he got the job as singer and harmonica player.
 The trio recorded their debut single and appeared on BBC Television's Top of the Pops.
 Before the end of 1970 the group broke up without having played any concerts.

+1970–2024: Later career

 Petersen managed Jonathan Kelly as a solo artist during the early 1970s, subsequent to Humpy Bong disbanding.
 He returned to Australia in 1974 where, having lost his rights to royalties after his court case against the Bee Gees, eventually became a painter residing in Sydney.
 He remained close to Melouney, but became bitter towards his other ex-bandmates about his lost royalties.
+He briefly returned to acting with a small role in the TV serial The Restless Years.

+Petersen often played in "The Best of the Bee Gees tribute show".
+At first, he was reluctant to rejoin the group, but then he "went to see the show.
+It would have been about the third song in, and I thought to myself, bloody hell, this band is really great, and the voices were so close, and it was well presented and they all seem really comfortable on stage and enjoying it, which is really important."

+From 1990 until his death, Petersen was managed by Greg Shaw.

+When speaking about his career and drumming in 2022, he said: "I wasn’t the most technically skilled drummer, but I think that sometimes less is more.
+When you're limited, you have to get creative, just like Chuck Berry, who made magic with just a few chords.
+For me, it was always about serving the song."